 - 1. The death of Kylin Abbott occurred on the evening of August 8, 2024. - 2.
-Kylin Abbott was 17 years old as of August 8, 2024.

-- 3. The gender of Kylin Abbott will match the gender of Frankie Fulton during competition rounds. - 4.
+Kylin Abbott was 17 years old as of August 8, 2024. - 3.
+The gender of Kylin Abbott will match the gender of Frankie Fulton during competition rounds. - 4.
 The family medical history is not in dispute. - 5.
-All exhibits included in the case materials are authentic and accurate copies of the originals.
-No objections to the authenticity of the exhibits will be entertained.
-Both parties retain the right to make objections to the exhibits other than to an exhibit's authenticity.
-The only exhibits to be used at the trial are those included in the case materials provided by the South Carolina Bar. - 6.
+All exhibits listed are authentic and accurate in all respects. - 6.
 The chain of custody for evidence is not in dispute. - 7.
 The signatures on the witness affidavits and all other documents are authentic. - 8.
 All witnesses who were questioned by law enforcement were properly advised of their Miranda rights. - 9.
 The transcript of the 911 phone call is admissible as a substitute for the actual recording and accurately reflects the contents of the recording.
 The caller's voice on the recording is identified as Bailey Brown. - 10.
 Exhibit #9 is an aerial photograph of the Southern Carolina High School athletic fields from the public records maintained by the Taylor County School District. - 11.
 Both medical experts are qualified to use and comment on the coroner's findings. - 12.
 Exhibit #4 (the five-day forecast) is admissible as a Record of a Regularly Conducted Activity. - 13.
 Jayden Hamilton and Rory Goodwin are unavailable to testify and their testimony would be duplicative of witnesses called to testify in the case. - 14.
 Sharon Williams and Roger Smith as identified in Exhibit #12 are unavailable to testify, and have nothing pertinent to add. - 15.
 The following words shall be pronounced as indicated below.